Descanonge/neba/docs/source/configuration/extending.rst

 The :class:`.ConfigLoader` class has been made to be easily customized to work for parsing command line and different types of file formats.
 For the later, adding formats is quite easy and it should suffice to implement :meth:`.ConfigLoader.load_config`.
-If there is a need to generate configuration files in this format there also is only need to implement :meth:`.FileLoader._to_lines`.
+To generate configuration files in this format, there only need to implement :meth:`.FileLoader._to_lines`.
 Existing classes in :mod:`.config.loaders` can serve as examples.

 .. important::